BCDevOps/platform-services/security/aporeto/docs/README.md

 **🤓 ProTip**

-> * Assume that the network and platform are insecure and built up robust security practices.
+> * Assume that the network and platform are insecure and build up robust security practices.

 ## Table of Contents